emankin01/emankin01/README.md

 ### Hi there 👋

+I'm new to GitHub and am excited to learn the many codes.

 <!--
 **emankin01/emankin01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.